 Join us for the journey.
 Subscribe for updates.

 Today’s webinar is being recorded and it finishes at 1 o’clock.
-As always the recordings are available afterward on website and if you haven’t seen the website yet https://futurefocuscoaching.org/webinar-series-recordings/ there’s quite a lot of material there and there’s quite a lot of information.
+As always the recordings are available afterward on website and if you haven’t seen the website yet https://futurefocuscoaching.org/webinar-series-recordings/ there’s quite a lot of material there.
 As I said this is the fourth in the series and the last one, “Do we need self-organising teams” is planned for the 11th of November.

 Your Hosts – Laura Re Turner, Phil Summerfield